 Cyclomatic complexity is a measure of the structural complexity of a model.
 It approximates the McCabe complexity measure for code generated from the model.
-The McCabe complexity measure is slightly higher on the generated code due to error checks that the model coverage analysis does not consider, such as consolidated logic and error checks.
+The complexity measure can be different for the generated code than for the model due to code features that this analysis does not consider, such as consolidated logic and error checks.

 To compute the cyclomatic complexity of an object (such as a block, chart, or state), model coverage uses the following formula:

 N is the number of decision points that the object represents and on is the number of outcomes for the nth decision point.
 The calculation considers a vectorized operation or a Multiport switch block as a single decision point.
 The tool adds 1 to the complexity number for atomic subsystems and Stateflow charts.